dreamcat4/docker-images/sonarr/master/README.md

 ### File permissions

-The container has a `sonarr` user and group, with a default `uid:gid` of `8989:8989`.
-Which can be checked inside of the running container.
+By default sonarr will run as the `sonarr` user and group.
+With a default `uid:gid` of `8989:8989`.
+The same as it's TCP port number.

-The sonar server is always being launched as the `sonarr` user and group.
-There are several different strategies to permissions management.
-Depending upon whether or not other user accounts also need to have write access to the same files / directories.

-#### Change the sonarr user's uid and gid

-This can be done at runtime by setting the following docker env vars:
+You can change it's UID and GID to your liking by setting the following docker env vars:

 ```sh
 sonarr_uid=XXX
 sonarr_gid=YYY
 ```

-By specifying the uid and gid as a number, this lets you control which folder(s) the sonar daemon can read/write to.
+By specifying an alternative uid and gid as a number, this lets you control which folder(s) sonarr has read/write access to.

 #### Add your host user account to the sonarrr group